konveyor/enhancements/enhancements/tackle/tackle-windup-integration/README.md

 ##### AC003

-*As an Architect/Migrator I want to be able to use Git repositories or as input for an analysis.*
+*As an Architect/Migrator I want to be able to use Git, SVN and Maven repositories as input for an analysis.*

 ##### AC004